Azure guidance for secure isolation

 While Azure Storage supports a wide range of different externally facing customer storage scenarios, internally, the physical storage for the above services is managed by a common set of APIs.
 To provide durability and availability, Azure Storage relies on data replication and data partitioning across storage resources that are shared among tenants.
 To ensure cryptographic certainty of logical data isolation, Azure Storage relies on data encryption at rest using advanced algorithms with multiple ciphers as described in this section.

-Customer data in an Azure Storage account is always replicated to help ensure durability and high availability.
-Azure Storage copies customer data to protect it from transient hardware failures, network or power outages, and even massive natural disasters.
-Customers can typically choose to replicate their data within the same data center, across availability zones within the same region, or across geographically separated regions.
-Specifically, when creating a storage account, customers can select one of the following redundancy options:
+Your data in an Azure Storage account is always replicated to help ensure durability and high availability.
+Azure Storage copies your data to protect it from transient hardware failures, network or power outages, and even massive natural disasters.
+You can typically choose to replicate your data within the same data center, across availability zones within the same region, or across geographically separated regions.
+Specifically, when creating a storage account, you can select one of the following redundancy options:

 - Geo-zone-redundant storage (GZRS) combines the high availability of ZRS with protection from regional outages as provided by GRS.
 Data in a GZRS storage account is replicated across three AZs in the primary region and also replicated to a secondary geographic region for protection from regional disasters.
 Each Azure region is paired with another region within the same geography, together making a regional pair.

 - Read-access geo-zone-redundant storage (RA-GZRS) is based on GZRS.
-Customers can optionally enable read access to data in the secondary region with RA-GZRS if their applications need to be able to read data in the event of a disaster in the primary region.
+You can optionally enable read access to data in the secondary region with RA-GZRS if your applications need to be able to read data following a disaster in the primary region.

 High-level Azure Storage architecture

 Azure Storage production systems consist of storage stamps and the location service (LS), as shown in Figure 12.
 A storage stamp is a cluster of racks of storage nodes, where each rack is built as a separate fault domain with redundant networking and power.
-The LS manages all the storage stamps, as well as the account namespace across all stamps.
+The LS manages all the storage stamps and the account namespace across all stamps.
 It allocates accounts to storage stamps and manages them across the storage stamps for load balancing and disaster recovery.
 The LS itself is distributed across two geographic locations for its own disaster recovery (Calder, et al., 2011).

 Figure 12.
 High-level Azure Storage architecture (Source: Calder, et al., 2011)

-There are three layers within a storage stamp: front-end, partition, and stream, which are described in the rest of this section.
+There are three layers within a storage stamp: front-end, partition, and stream.
+These layers are described in the rest of this section.

 Figure 13.
 Block blob partitioning of data into individual blocks

-Customers can upload blocks in any order and determine their sequence in the final block list commitment step.
-Customers can also upload a new block to replace an existing uncommitted block of the same block ID.
+You can upload blocks in any order and determine their sequence in the final blocklist commitment step.
+You can also upload a new block to replace an existing uncommitted block of the same block ID.

 The partition layer is responsible for a) managing higher-level data abstractions (Blob, Table, Queue), b) providing a scalable object namespace, c) providing transaction ordering and strong consistency for objects, d) storing object data on top of the stream layer, and e) caching object data to reduce disk I/O. This layer also provides asynchronous geo-replication of data and is focused on replicating data across stamps.
 Inter-stamp replication is done in the background to keep a copy of the data in two locations for disaster recovery purposes.